pantheon-systems/documentation/source/partials/search-replace-domains.md

 <Alert title="Note" type="info">

-In addition to the style above, URLs may be stored in an encoded format.
+In addition to the example above, URLs may be stored in an encoded format.
 If the example above fails to resolve all issues, search for patterns like `%3A%2F%2Fexample.com` and `:\/\/example.com`.

 </Alert>